Path-Check/paper-cred/README.md

 1. Chance of losing the QR, losing the data
     1. The issuer might have a copy of the event record, but it is not a requirement
     1. Apps and pictures of the card can serve as a backup
-1. No Revocation of cards/credentials
+1. No Real Time Revocation of cards/credentials
-    1. The only option is to remove the public key from the domain, invalidating all certificates
+    1. Issuer removes the public key from the domain, invalidating all certificates
+    1. The verifier app needs to wait for the next issuer list (or revocation list) update
-1. The information in the QR itself is not encrypted
+1. The information in the QR itself is not encrypted by design
-    1. Payload specifications can include password-protected fields if they wish.
+    1. Payload specifications can include password-protected fields

 # Signing and Hashing